Dynamic mass generation and topological order in overscreened Kondo lattices: Abstract

 \section{Abstract}

-It has been predicted that multichannel Kondo lattices undergo a symmetry breaking at low temperatures.
-We use the dynamical large-$N$ technique to ascertain this prediction in a microscopic model on a honeycomb lattice and find out that it is not generally true.
+Multichannel Kondo lattice models are examples of strongly correlated electronic systems that exhibit non-Fermi-liquid behavior due to the presence of a continuous channel symmetry.
+Mean-field analyses have predicted that these systems undergo channel symmetry breaking at low temperature.
+We use the dynamical large-$N$ technique to study temporal and spatial fluctuations of the multichannel Kondo model on a honeycomb lattice and find that this prediction is not generally true.
 Rather, we find a 2+1D conformally invariant fixed point, governed by critical exponents that are found numerically.
-When we break time-reversal symmetry by adding a Haldane mass to the conduction elections, three phases, separated by continuous transitions, are discernible; one characterized by dynamic mass generation and spontaneous breaking of the channel symmetry, one where topological defects restore channel symmetry but preserve the gap, and one with a Kondo-coupled chiral spin-liquid.
-We argue that the latter phase, is a fractional Chern insulator with anyonic excitations.
+When we break time-reversal symmetry by adding a Haldane mass to the conduction electrons, three phases, separated by continuous transitions, are discernible: one characterized by dynamic mass generation and spontaneous breaking of the channel symmetry, one where topological defects restore channel symmetry but preserve the gap, and one with a Kondo-coupled chiral spin liquid.
+We argue that the last phase is a fractional Chern insulator with anyonic excitations.